Bhumbra/DeepNodal/QUICKSTART.md

 more advanced functions of DeepNodal is provided in the CIFAR examples.
 The CIFAR examples download and extract (as necessary) the CIFAR data to /tmp/cifar/ and save their logs and models to /tmp/dn_logs/.
-Depending on your hardware, you may be at risk of running out of GPU memory, but the examples are highly tweakable (e.g. adjusting the number of GPU devices to use, or the complexity of architecture.
+Depending on your hardware, you may be at risk of running out of GPU memory, but the examples are highly tweakable (e.g. adjusting the number of GPU devices to use or the complexity of architecture).

 ## Wide ResNet CIFAR10 example